 All incidents of youth produced sexual imagery must be dealt with as a safeguarding concern.
+Consensual and non-consensual sharing of nudes and semi-nude images and/or videos can be signs that children are at risk.
 The procedure for dealing with such incidents is as follows:

 - if staff become aware of such an incident they must report it to the DSL as soon as possible.
 Disclosures about such incidents can happen in a variety of ways.
 The young person affected may inform a member of staff, or a friend or parent may inform someone in School, or inform the Police directly - any direct disclosure by a young person should be taken very seriously and handled sensitively.
 A young person who discloses they are the subject of sexual imagery is likely to be embarrassed and worried about the consequences.
 It is likely that disclosure in School is a last resort and they may have already tried to resolve the issue themselves - where an electronic device is involved staff should confiscate the device and hand it to the DSL without any content first being viewed as staff should not be viewing or forwarding illegal or potentially illegal images of a child - the DSL will hold an initial review meeting with appropriate School staff.
-This initial review meeting aims to establish: - whether there is an immediate risk to a young person or young people - $\circ~$ if a referral should be made to the Police and/or Children's Social Care

-- $\circ~$ if it is necessary to view the imagery in order to safeguard the young person in most cases, imagery should not be viewed - $\circ\;\;$ what further information is required to decide on the best response - whether the imagery has been shared widely and via what services and/or platforms.
-This may be unknown - $\circ\;$ whether immediate action should be taken to delete or remove images from devices or online services - $\circ\,$ any relevant facts about the young people involved which would influence risk assessment - $\circ~$ if there is a need to contact another school, college, setting or individual - whether to contact parents or carers of the pupils involved in most cases parents should be involved - an immediate referral to the Police and/or Children's Social Care (via the Surrey Children's Single Point of Access) will be made if at this initial stage; - \circ $\,$ the incident involves an adult $\,$ - there is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - what is known about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - \circ the imagery involves sexual acts and any pupil in the imagery is under 13 - $\circ~$ we have reason to believe a young person is at immediate risk of harm owing to the sharing of the imagery, for example, the young person is presenting as suicidal or self-harming
+This initial review meeting aims to establish: - o whether there is an immediate risk to a young person or young people - o if a referral should be made to the Police and/or Children's Social Care - o if it is necessary to view the imagery in order to safeguard the young person in most cases, imagery should not be viewed - the nature of the incident (Finkelhor and Wolak's (UKCIS guidance) typology of youthproduced imagery cases may be used to define and assess incidents according to motivations) - what further information is required to decide on the best response (there should be subsequent interviews with the children or young people involved where appropriate) - whether the imagery has been shared widely and via what services and/or platforms.
+This may be unknown - whether immediate action should be taken to delete or remove images from devices or online services - o any relevant facts about the young people involved which would influence risk assessment - o if there is a need to contact another school, college, setting or individual - whether to contact parents or carers of the pupils involved in most cases parents should be involved - an immediate referral to the Police and/or Children's Social Care (via Surrey Children's Single Point of Access) will be made if at this initial stage; - o the incident involves an adult - there is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - o what is known about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - the imagery involves sexual acts and any pupil in the imagery is under 13 we have reason to believe a young person is at immediate risk of harm owing to the sharing of the imagery, for example, the young person is presenting as suicidal or selfharming